AI Use Cases/Healthcare

 How does AI optimize invoice processing for Healthcare?

-AI-driven invoice processing uses fine-tuned language models trained on healthcare vendor invoice patterns to automatically extract vendor identity, service dates, line items, and contract references, then validates them against your Epic AP module and payer contract master file in real time.
+Healthcare-native invoice processing uses fine-tuned AI models trained on healthcare vendor invoice patterns to automatically extract vendor identity, service dates, line items, and contract references, then validates them against your Epic AP module and payer contract master file in real time.
 Unlike generic OCR, the system understands healthcare-specific pricing structures - tiered supply discounts, staffing credentialing fees, lab reference contracts - and flags rate discrepancies before posting.
 This eliminates manual data entry, reduces duplicate payments, and ensures every invoice matches negotiated contract terms before your revenue cycle team approves it.

 Is our Finance & Accounting data kept secure during this process?